-- Why: Inflationary pressures after COVID-19 will drive interest in cryptocurrency, pushing the value of Bitcoin up higher than previous projections estimated, Breedlove said in an interview earlier this year.
+Robert Breedlove, founder and CEO of digital assets marketing and consulting firm Parallax Digital, predicts bitcoin will be valued at $12.5 million by 2030 because inflationary pressures will drive interest in cryptocurrency, pushing the value of bitcoin up higher than previous projections estimated.
 Known as more of a philosopher type among crypto enthusiasts, Breedlove speaks often about the broader social implications of crypto as a form of more transparent, decentralized currency — but his price predictions haven’t exactly been spot-on.

 What Influences Bitcoin’s Price